200 hour Yoga Teacher Training

 What are our Core Subject Areas?

-Our courses adhere to the strict standards and guidelines set by Yoga Alliance UK.
+Our courses adhere to the strict standards and guidelines set by Yoga Alliance Professionals.
 We include a practical and theory based approach throughout the course and encourage questions and discussions throughout our time together.

 - Yoga Asana